To responsibly enrich the lives of our diverse community .

-The River Trails Park District has worked to develop the Park District 2017-2021 Strategic Plan.
-This Plan will be aligned with the start of 2017 and continuing through December 2021.
+The River Trails Park District has worked to develop the Comprehensive Master Plan 2017-2022.
+This Plan will be aligned with the start of 2017 and continuing through December 2022

 An Illinois Distinguished Accredited Agency since 2000